Web Design (certificate)

 Credits Required: 24

-Students interested in the Web Design certificate must have solid computer skills (CIST100-Introduction to Information Technology can be taken).
-Students must also have a strong design background, an interest in web-based technologies and have an aptitude for problem solving in an indvidual and collaborative group setting, excellent aesthetic judgement, and the ability to meet deadlines and project specifications.
+Students interested in the Visual Communications–Web Design certificate must have solid computer skills (CIST100 Introduction to Information Technology can be taken for this Certificate).
+Students must also have a strong design background, an interest in web-based technologies and have an aptitude for problem solving in an individual and collaborative group setting, excellent aesthetic judgment, and the ability to meet deadlines and project specifications.

 First Semester - 12 Credits